lilyvc/mars-rover/README.md

 ## Usage

-### Run the program on a pre-defined array of inputs:
+### Run the program on a pre-defined array of inputs

 ```bash
 yarn build